 Read more about the Legislation Clinic.

-After extensive training, students mediate civil disputes in the San Francisco Small Claims Court and employment disputes referred by the City and County of San Francisco.
+After extensive training, students mediate civil disputes in the San Francisco Small Claims Court and discrimination cases on behalf of the State of California Department of Fair Employment and Housing and the San Francisco Human Rights Commission.
 Students also observe mediations with professional mediators.
 Students experience the role of a neutral in a dispute and learn how to foster a party-directed problem-solving process.

 Read more about the Mediation Clinic.